 Is this treatment right for you?

 So now that we have presented the research, let’s talk about typical patients.
 Obviously not everyone with tennis elbow plays tennis as we discussed above.
 We see people who are office workers, clerical workers, people who do minor and heavy lifting, or spend a lot of time in front of a computer.
 Many of the people we see may have had tennis elbow for many years and they have it in both arms.
 In our more than 20 years of practice we have seen many patients with chronic elbow problems, we have found Platelet Rich Plasma therapy and stem cells to be effective and reliable in helping to heal tennis elbow.
+It does not work for everyone.
+A clinical evaluation will help provide us with a better assessment.

 When do we decide between stem cells and PRP?